GSA-TTS/rails-template/README.md

 --skip-hotwire          # Don't include Hotwire JS library --skip-docker           # Don't include Dockerfile meant for production use --skip-test             # Skip built-in test framework.
-(We include RSpec) --javascript=webpack    # Use webpack for JS bundling --css=postcss           # Use the PostCSS framework for bundling CSS --template=template.rb  # Add additional configuration from template.rb --database=postgresql   # Use a PostgreSQL database --skip-rubocop          # Skip rubocop integration in favor of Standard Ruby
+(We include RSpec) --javascript=esbuild    # Use esbuild for JS bundling --css=sass              # Use dart-sass for compiling SASS and bundling CSS --template=template.rb  # Add additional configuration from template.rb --database=postgresql   # Use a PostgreSQL database --skip-rubocop          # Skip rubocop integration in favor of Standard Ruby